uncomfyhalomacro/uncomfyhalomacro.pl/content/_index.md

 I have a passion for technology and biology, hoping to build a career both as a bioinformatician, a technologist and a software engineer.

-As a science instructor at Misamis University, I teach biology courses to undergraduate students, using interactive and engaging methods to foster their curiosity and passion for science.
+As a science instructor at private university, I teach biology courses to undergraduate students, using interactive and engaging methods to foster their curiosity and passion for science.